 Listening to soft classical music or non-rhythmic instrumental background music may also improve mood and boost cognition, according to research.
 Studies show that stimulating the brain using classical music can enhance thinking — also known as “the Mozart effect.”

 4. Evoke happy memories through sing-along classics.

 Music can act as a simple and accessible time machine.
 To help bring back happy memories, look for classic or familiar songs with easy lyrics that your loved one likely learned as a child, such as:

 “For many residents, most of them get a lot of joy and calmness from well-known church hymns and patriotic music,” says Scott.
 “But I’m always excited when I find a resident that wants us to turn up the AC/DC or Led Zeppelin.”

 Explore song options by checking out the number one charting song from each year beginning in 1940.
-Kansas University also created a music therapy master song list with categories ranging from early American classics to reggae, musicals, and more.
+The University of Kansas also created a music therapy master song list, with categories ranging from early American classics to reggae, musicals, and more.